 and demons are not just "people of faith" but theocratic bullies.

 this.
 We must destroy our enemy!
-Love your own enemies, don't go loving mine.
+Love your own enemies, don't go

-of our Creator.
-By fighting off the Jews, I am doing the Lord's work.
+as the agent of our Creator.
+By fighting off the Jews, I am doing the Lord's

-the fanatical atheist but the gentle cynic who cares not whether there
+is not the fanatical atheist but the gentle cynic who cares not whether

-they think; the wise reject what they think and not what they
+and not what they think; the wise reject what they think and not what they

 David Hume (1711-1776) Scottish philosopher

+in his creation.
 Flaws in the creation directly reflect flaws in the creator.
-If there is

-Holy Mother Church" was to herd all of the Jews into the synagogue
+"for Holy Mother Church" was to herd all of the Jews into the synagogue

 estimated that in Spain alone the number of condemned exceeded 3 million,